maqzi/Twitter-Sentiment-Analysis/README.md

 	c.
 Execute the script to create the wordcloud in the TMSA>output folder named: wordcloud.pdf

-* I have included my dataset from Step 1 through 3 in the TMSA>data folder.
+* I have NOT included my dataset from Step 1 through 3 in the TMSA>data folder.
+It is available on request.
-* I have also included the complete dataset recorded using the Twitter Streaming API in the TMSA>data folder.
+* I have  NOT included the complete dataset recorded using the Twitter Streaming API in the TMSA>data folder.
+It is available on request.
+* I have NOT included the compiled sentiment polarity training list "Sentiment_Analysis_POSNEG_Dataset.csv" in TMSA>classifierlists.
+It is available on request.
 * The script to export complete data set can also be found inside the scripts>MongoExport text file.
 * Incase of a permissions error on the twitter streaming api, create a twitter app and use your own keys.
+* I have removed my PreprocessedData.csv and PolarityAnalysis.csv from TMSA>output folder.
+* TMSA = Twitter Mining and Sentiment Analysis.
+I have used an abbreviation everywhere.
+Assume root directory name if you clone/fork.

 ## Addendum:
 * Make sure the path is set properly up till the folder TMSA for e.g. /home/munaf/NYU_BD/individualProj/TMSA/